McJones/jupyter-swift-kernel/README.md

 **Why Python 2.7 and not 3.x?**

 It is what was installed on my Macbook.
+Nothing I've done is 2.7 specific and everything will work fine in Python 3.x.
+As I already had 2.7 installed on my machine I didn't see the benefit in installing another version.
+Had I realised how weird the default macOS install of Python was I probably would have.

 **I typed a statement in, ran it and nothing appeared, what gives?**